-Here, Robert Stevens from ClimateCare, a recently certified B Corporation and winner of a Queen’s Award for Sustainable Development for its outstanding contribution to tackling climate change and alleviating poverty, responds to some of the common questions that surround carbon offsetting, to help you decide if a voluntary carbon offset programme should be part of your business’s carbon management strategy.
+Here, Robert Stevens from ClimateCare, the number one ranked B Corporation in the UK and winner of a Queen’s Award for Sustainable Development for its outstanding contribution to tackling climate change and alleviating poverty, responds to some of the common questions that surround carbon offsetting, to help you decide if a voluntary carbon offset programme should be part of your business’s carbon management strategy.

 ClimateCare’s Robert Stevens responds to some common questions about carbon offsetting and its role in tackling climate change.
-This Article was originally published on The Futures Centre on September 21st 2015.
+This Article was originally published on The Futures Centre.

 Why should a company go ‘Climate Neutral’ and offset its residual emissions?